wangjiezhe/brlaser/README.md

 Installation
 ------------

 Some operating systems already ship this driver.
-This is the case for at least Debian, Gentoo, Ubuntu, Raspbian, openSUSE, NixOS, Arch Linux and Guix.
+This is the case for at least Debian, Gentoo, Ubuntu, Raspbian, openSUSE, NixOS, Arch Linux, Guix and Fedora.

 Look for a package named ``printer-driver-brlaser``.